Heyitsguy/heyitsguy.github.io/_posts/2019-01-15-Easy Way to Deploy a React Site.md

 ---
 published: true
 layout: post
-title: Easy Way to Deploy a React Site
+title: A Quick and Easy Way to Deploy a React Site
 ---

 ![React and Firebase](../images/ReactDeploymentBlog/banner.png)